Posted on September 5, 2018

 U of T and Tata Trusts have a long history of partnership

-Tata Trusts has been a long-time collaborator with U of T – working with researchers across the university to tackle health care, water, energy and poverty challenges and learn from one another.
-This includes a Tata-funded initiative from Levente Diosady, professor emeritus of food engineering in the Faculty of Applied Science & Engineering, who developed iron- and iodine-enriched salt that is helping to improve the lives of people living in Uttar Pradesh state, many of whom suffer from anemia.
-These essential nuturients are also being delivered to relevant population segments across states in India.
+Tata Trusts has collaborated with U of T over many years, working with researchers across the University to tackle health care, water, energy and poverty challenges and to learn from one another.
+This includes a Tata-funded initiative from Levente Diosady, professor emeritus of food engineering in the Faculty of Applied Science & Engineering, who developed iron- and iodine-enriched salt that is helping to reduce rates of anemia and improve the lives of people living in Uttar Pradesh and other states across India.

 In 2017, U of T, Tata Trusts, and the Indian Institute of Technology-Bombay co-hosted a Smart Cities Workshop led by Mark Fox, distinguished professor of urban systems engineering in the Faculty of Applied Science & Engineering.
 The workshop provided the groundwork to identify issues that will be explored by the School of Cities Alliance.